ORS 20.080: The Oregon Law Claimants Should Know About

 DISCLAIMER: This article is not intended to be an exhaustive resource for using ORS 20.080 to settle an Oregon personal injury claim.
 We strongly recommend talking with a personal injury lawyer if you are thinking about using this approach to settling your claim.
 There are many issues and facts to consider when deciding to settle your claim using an ORS 20.080 demand letter.
 Depending on the facts of your case, it may not be in your best interest to settle your claim using ORS 20.080.
 Moreover, there are many time deadlines that need to be observed when handling your own personal injury case.
 Again, we strongly recommend talking with an attorney before handling a personal injury case or using ORS 20.080 on your own.

-** SAMPLE DEMAND LETTER FOR INJURIES ONLY CLAIMS **
+** 30-DAY DEMAND LETTER SAMPLE FOR INJURIES ONLY CLAIMS **

 ADDRESS 1 30-DAY DEMAND